 The finding of Consciousness is a coming to one’s self."

 I want to close this article and leave you with one last belief/working hypothesis and another model of Consciousness that is framed only for your heart.
 As we discussed and agreed earlier on in this article, we wear our beliefs lightly, as a guidance only, and not as immutable certainty.
 So please hear these words in your heart and not your head: Here is a love letter spoken directly to your heart.
-Next Article: The Greatest Love - The Most Important Relationship You Will Ever Have Read further: Noetic Science - Dr Edgar Mitchel and the Institute of Noetic Science Everything Is Connected And Why You Don't Feel It Return from "Deus Ex Machina" to: Home Page
+Third Party Resource Experiencing God Directly by Marshall Davis (Book Summary) Read Further Noetic Science - Dr Edgar Mitchel and the Institute of Noetic Science Everything Is Connected And Why You Don't Feel It Return from "Deus Ex Machina" to: Home Page Next Article The Greatest Love - The Most Important Relationship You Will Ever Have

 Living With The Deus Ex Machina